-Definition of mole: (to be obsolete in new SI system!!) the number of atoms of exact 12-gram of Carbon-12
+Definition of mole: (to be obsolete in new \$1 system!!) the number of atoms of exact 12-gram of Carbon-12

-Among other changes in the new SI, NA will be set to be an exact value as shown above, and mole will be redefined.
+Among other changes in the new SI, N_A will be set to be a exact value as shown above, and mole will be redefined.